agentobjectmodel.org

 AOM Specification

 This directory contains the complete JSON Schema definitions for the Agent Object Model (AOM)™ protocol.
 To validate surfaces and outputs, use the CLI from the repo root (aom.py / aom.mjs).
+For a high-level overview and motivation, see the AOM v0.1.0 White Paper.

 Schemas